codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between roast beef and pea soup.
-Anyone can roast beef, but nobody can pee soup.
+What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.

 ## Daily Trivia

-What does GHz stand for?
+Which operating system was released first?
- 1. Gigahotz
+ 1. Mac OS
- 2. Gigahertz
+ 2. Windows
- 3. Gigahatz
+ 3. Linux
- 4. Gigahetz
+ 4. OS/2

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Mac OS
 </details>